-Accredited by the American Library Association for nearly half a century, SIS has achieved regional, national, and international recognition through its award-winning faculty, innovative research, diversity and inclusion, and online learning options.
-More than two dozen full-time faculty, lecturers and practitioners teach, mentor, and publish research with the nearly 250 students currently enrolled in MSIS program.
+Accredited by the American Library Association for nearly half a century, SIS has achieved regional, national, and international recognition through its award-winning faculty, students and alumni; innovative teaching and research; commitment to diversity and inclusion; and personalized, online program options.

 - Top 20 Library and Information Sciences Program.

-- Internationally Recognized Faculty with Diverse Research Interests.
+- Internationally Recognized Faculty with Diverse Teaching and Research Expertise.

-- Pioneer of Online Library and Information Sciences Education since the Late 90s.
+- Pioneer and Early Adopter of Online Library and Information Sciences Education.

 |First Time Here?

 Requirements & Deadlines.

 The School of Information Sciences seeks to enrich, elevate, and transform the information professions, and communities, through outstanding research, education, and public service.